ntutic/json_scrapy/docs/topics/practices.rst

 ========================

-You can use the :ref:`API <topics-api>` to run Scrapy from a script, instead of the typical way of running Scrapy via ``scrapy crawl``.
+You can use the :ref:`API <topics-api>` to run Scrapy from a script, instead of the typical way of running Scrapy via ``jscrapy crawl``.

 Remember that Scrapy is built on top of the Twisted asynchronous networking library, so you need to run it inside the Twisted reactor.

-The first utility you can use to run your spiders is :class:`scrapy.crawler.CrawlerProcess`.
+The first utility you can use to run your spiders is :class:`jscrapy.crawler.CrawlerProcess`.
 This class will start a Twisted reactor for you, configuring the logging and setting shutdown handlers.
 This class is the one used by all Scrapy commands.